Intentional community: Communes

+Hippie communes were characterized by deviation from majority society in "every conceivable way," according to Damon R. Bach's book titled The American Counterculture: A History of Hippies and Cultural Dissidents.
+Bach writes that communes served as a refuge from the values of "mainstream" society, such as consumerism, restrictive social norms, and the military draft.

 Sharing everyday life and facilities, a commune is an idealized form of family, being a new sort of "primary group" (generally with fewer than 20 people, although there are examples of much larger communes).
 Commune members have emotional bonds to the whole group rather than to any sub-group, and the commune is experienced with emotions that go beyond just social collectivity.

+However, Benjamin Zablocki writes in "Problems of Anarchism on Hippie Communes" that tensions could arise between the "original family" of commune members and new arrivals.
+He cites publicity in the media, sexual jealousies, and changes in leadership structure as potential reasons for these strains.

 The Fellowship for Intentional Community (FIC) defines a commune as an intentional community with 100% income sharing, the Fellowship's online directory lists 222 communes worldwide (28 January 2019).
 Some of these are religious institutions such as abbeys and monasteries.
 Others are based in anthroposophic philosophy, including the Camphill villages, which provide support for the education, employment, and daily lives of adults and children with developmental disabilities, mental health problems or other special needs.

 Many cultures practice natural communal or tribal living, and do not designate their way of life as a planned "commune" per se, though their practices have many characteristics of a commune.